-While not recognized officially by any major breed club or organization, the Apple Head Chihuahua is the type most approved for show.
+There are actually two unofficial types of Chihuahuas, including the Apple Head Chihuahua and the Deer Head Chihuahua.
+While not recognized officially by any major breed club or organization, the apple head Chihuahua is the type most approved for show.

 Corgi Chihuahua Mix Temperament

-The temperament and personality of a Corgi Chihuahua mix will depend on a number of things, including responsible breeding practices, early socialization, training, and of course, genetics.
+The temperament and personality of a Chigi will depend on a number of things, including responsible breeding practices, early socialization, training, and of course, genetics.